Camille Grammer To Rejoin ‘The Real Housewives Of Beverly Hills’ Cast Full-Time?

 Camille Grammer may finally be ready for her full-time return to The Real Housewives of Beverly Hills.

-As the seventh season of The Real Housewives of Beverly Hills winds down, fans are wondering who will return, who will be added — and which past housewives may return to the show for its upcoming eighth season.
+As the seventh season of The Real Housewives of Beverly Hills winds down, fans are wondering who will return, who will be added, and which past housewives may return to the show for its upcoming eighth season.

 Although a Season 8 cast announcement likely won’t be made for several more months, Camille Grammer addressed the possibility of a return days ago.